It can be hard to talk about issues below the belt, but if you or your partner experiences this problem, you don’t need to suffer any longer.

 Having a slight bend to your erect penis can be normal.
 However, having a curvature that precludes penetration or causes painful intercourse is not.
 Learn more about Peyronie’s disease, a progressive, painful and psychologically debilitating disease causing penile curvature.
 There is now a new, non-surgical treatment option to improve your symptoms.

-Leo R. Doumanian, MD, associate professor of clinical urology at the USC Institute of Urology of Keck Medicine of USC and USC Verdugo Hills Hospital treats several men per month with Peyronie’s disease, or penile curvature.
+Leo R. Doumanian, MD, associate professor of clinical urology at the USC Institute of Urology of Keck Medicine of USC and USC Verdugo Hills Hospital treats several men with Peyronie’s disease, or penile curvature, per month.
 For these men, there is now hope.
 Learn more about the new injectable therapy.

 Peyronie’s disease manifests as a progressive penile curvature during erection and oftentimes causes pain, both of which can prevent a man from having penetrative sex.
 The degree and direction of penile curvatures can range.
 However, the vast majority of curvatures are either directed laterally to the side or bent upwards towards the ceiling.